charmparticle/tiktokget/README.md

+tiktokget hasn't been working for some time now, as tiktok has updated their web page to block selenium with captchas and other such nonsense.
+Thus, I'm reverting to a basic shellscript, with simpler functionality.

 # tiktokget
 A tiktok downloader bash script for Linux (and probably all other POSIX-compatible systems).
 Downloads tiktok videos using yt-dlp